stephenjmaher/ipopt-conopt/README.md

   `IpIpoptCalculatedQuantities` in the `finalize_solution` and `intermediate_callback` callbacks.
 In these callbacks `IpIpoptCalculatedQuantities` is passed as a null pointer.

 - Provide the nonlinear Jacobian entries using the `get_nonlinear_terms` method.
-There is not a direct mapping between the Jacobian structure of Ipopt and CONOPT.
-This is because CONOPT doesn't consider linear terms in the Jacobian evaluations.
-As such, it is not possible to derive the correct Hessian structure for CONOPT from the Jacobian structure provided by the Ipopt callbacks.
-A method has been added to the `TNLP` class, `get_nonlinear_terms` that can be implemented to inform CONOPT of the terms in the Jacobian that are nonlinear.
+This is optional, and only needed if CONOPT should use second order information.
+While the nonlinear terms in the Jacobian do not need to be specified for the function and derivative evaluations, they are needed when specifying the structure of the Hessian of the Lagrangian.
+When the user provides the structure of the Hessian in `eval_h`, without specifying the nonlinear terms, there will be a conflict in CONOPT w.r.t to the linear terms in the Jacobian.
+In the bridge, the default is to assume that all terms are nonlinear in the Jacobian.
+This is needed because CONOPT doesn't evaluate linear terms, but Ipopt does.
+However, assuming all terms are nonlinear means that the structure of the Hessian doesn't match with the structure of the Jacobian.
+As such, a method has been added to the `TNLP` class, `get_nonlinear_terms` that can be implemented to inform CONOPT of the terms in the Jacobian that are nonlinear.
+Then there is no conflict between the Jacobian and the Hessian, and CONOPT can use second order information.

 ### CMake Example